PPML/tabby2/inst/md/about.md

 Visualizations can be downloaded in various formats, and the estimates underlying the graphs can also be downloaded in tabular format.

-The estimates shown by TabbyII are based on a transmission-dynamic model of TB epidemiology in the US, incorporating TB transmission and natural history; TB drug resistance patterns; prior and future TB prevention and control; the impact of HIV on TB; heterogeneity in TB risks among
+The estimates shown by Tabby2 are based on a transmission-dynamic model of TB epidemiology in the US, incorporating TB transmission and natural history; TB drug resistance patterns; prior and future TB prevention and control; the impact of HIV on TB; heterogeneity in TB risks among